Celebrating a Decade of Loving the Lowcountry

 Lowcountry Local First (LLF) is celebrating a decade of loving the Lowcountry in 2017.
 In February of 2007, we became the first (and still only) organization to act as a unified voice, breaking down barriers for local-independent businesses across the Lowcountry.
 Jamee Haley, Matt Bauer, Andy Gowder, and others launched LLF as a grassroots movement with forty local businesses pioneering together around the belief that they were “better together.”
 Today, we have more than 500 local business members of all sizes and across dozens of sectors.

-On February 14, a highly visible public art installation will launch and remain up through March 31, encouraging conversation and awareness of the value community-based businesses bring to our quality of life.
-Large, individual 3D format letters spelling “Love a Local” will be spread across the community, including Johns Island, West Ashley, James Island, downtown Charleston, North Charleston, and Mount Pleasant.
-Nine of those ten “Love Letters” will be designed as a unique expression from a local artist, with one letter being interactive for the community.
+– On February 14, a highly visible public art installation launched and will remain up through March 31, encouraging conversation and awareness of the value community-based businesses bring to our quality of life.
+Large, individual 3D format letters spelling “Love a Local” are spread across the community, including Johns Island, West Ashley, James Island, downtown Charleston, North Charleston, and Mount Pleasant.
+View a map of all locations.

 Artists who contributed to this campaign include: Chambers Austelle, Jordan Fowler, Danielle Lewis, Kristen Solecki, Bethany Summers, Fletcher Williams III, Lydia Campbell, Marcus Amaker, Nic Jenkins, Arianne King Comer, Todd Anderson

-Lowcountry Local First will invite public participation in this campaign throughout the year.
-Continue to follow our newsletters, social media and event announcements to learn more.
+Lowcountry Local First will continue to invite public participation in this campaign throughout the year.
+Continue to follow our e-newsletters, social media and event announcements to learn more.